hepplerj/Dissertation/introduction.dissertation.Heppler.md

 Landscapes are both physically and mentally constructed according to our preferences and experiences.
 In turn, these expectations shape and reshape the environment.[^cf22]

+![The overlapping landscapes.
+The map depicts the urban (colored polygons), open space (dark gray polygons), Superfund sites (large red circles), toxic and chemical leaks and spills (small orange circles), and rivers of the Bay Area.
+Map by author using D3.js and data courtesy NHGIS, the Bay Area Conservation Lands Network, and U.S. Census.](figures/landscapes.png)

 The grassroots approach of this work reveals that environmentalists often cared less about political affiliations of Republican and Democrat but more